-- Foreign Currency Risk: Investments in securities that are denominated in foreign currencies are subject to the risk that those currencies will decline in value relative to the U.S. dollar, or, in the case of hedged positions, that the U.S. dollar will decline in value relative to the currency being hedged.
-Foreign currency exchange rates may fluctuate significantly over short periods of time.
-A decline in the value of foreign currencies relative to the U.S. dollar will reduce the value of securities that are denominated in those currencies.
-The Fund may engage in foreign currency transactions to attempt to protect the Fund from adverse currency movements.
-Such transactions include the risk that Lord Abbett will not accurately predict currency movements.
-As a result, the Fund may experience significant losses or see its return reduced.
-Also, it may be difficult or impractical to hedge currency risk in many developing or emerging markets. - Liquidity/Redemption Risk: The Fund may lose money when selling securities at inopportune times to fulfill shareholder redemption requests.
+- Real Estate Risk: An investment in a REIT generally is subject to the risks that impact the value of the underlying properties or mortgages of the REIT.
+These risks include loss to casualty or condemnation, and changes in supply and demand, interest rates, zoning laws, regulatory limitations on rents, property taxes and operating expenses.
+Other factors that may adversely affect REITs include poor performance by management of the REIT, extended vacancies. failure to collect rents, the ability of the company to finance property purchases and renovations, changes to the tax laws, failure by the REIT to qualify for favorable tax treatment under the Code, and changes in local, regional, or general economic conditions.
+REITs also are subject to default or prepayments by borrowers and self-liquidation, and are heavily dependent on cash flow.
+Some REITs lack diversification because they invest in a limited number of properties, a narrow geographic area, or a single type of property.
+Mortgage REITs may be impacted by the quality of the credit extended.
+REITs may be more volatile and/or more illiquid than other types of equity securities.
+In addition, the Fund's shareholders will indirectly bear their proportionate share of the REIT's fees and expenses, as well as their proportionate share of the Fund's fees and expenses. - Liquidity/Redemption Risk: The Fund may lose money when selling securities at inopportune times to fulfill shareholder redemption requests.
 The risk of loss may increase depending on the size and frequency of redemption requests, whether the redemption requests occur in times of overall market turmoil or declining prices, and whether the securities the Fund intends to sell have decreased in value or are illiquid.
 The Fund may be less able to sell illiquid securities at its desired time or price.
 It may be more difficult for the Fund to value its investments in illiquid securities than more liquid securities.
-Illiquidity can be caused by a variety of factors, including economic conditions, events relating to the issuer, a drop in overall market trading volume, an inability to find a ready buyer, or legal restrictions on the securities' resale.
+Illiquidity can be caused by a variety of factors, including economic conditions, market events, events relating to the issuer of the securities, a drop in overall market trading volume, an inability to find a ready buyer, or legal restrictions on the securities' resale.
 Certain securities that are liquid when purchased may later become illiquid, particularly in times of overall economic distress.
+Liquidity risk may be magnified in circumstances where investor redemptions from the mutual funds may be higher than normal, causing increased supply in the market due to selling activity.